enlightn/security-checker/README.md

 ### Allow vulnerabilities

-If you would like to exclude some vulnerability, you can use the option `--allow-list` passing the CVE identifier or the CVE title as value, you can pass multiple values too:
+If you would like to exclude some vulnerabilities, you may use the `--allow-list` option by passing the CVE identifier, or the CVE title.
+You can pass multiple values as well:

 ```bash
 php security-checker security:check /path/to/composer.lock --allow-list CVE-2018-15133 --allow-list "untrusted X-XSRF-TOKEN value"